There are two ways to create a roadmap in Roadmunk: from scratch or using one of our customizable in-app templates.

 When you log in to Roadmunk, the first thing you see is your Roadmaps homepage.
 This dashboard is where you can see and access all your roadmaps as well as the ones other people in your account have shared with you.
 The dashboard is also where you start to create a new roadmap.

 - If you haven't created any roadmaps yet, click the New Roadmap button, otherwise click the + New button in the top-right of the screen and then select New Roadmap in the dropdown.

 - In the Create Roadmap dialogue, enter a Title and select a Fiscal Year-End.
 To customize the default fiscal year-end, check out our quick guide here.

 - Click Create to create your new roadmap.

 IMPORTANT: Be careful not to confuse New Roadmap with New Portfolio.
 Portfolio Roadmaps roll up one or more source roadmaps into a single Portfolio that provides a higher-level view of an organization's strategy.
-You can find out more about Portfolio Roadmaps in our Quick Guide Portfolio Roadmapping article.
+You can find out more about Portfolio Roadmaps in our Working with Portfolio Roadmapping article.

 TIP: The title should be short but descriptive.
 To differentiate it from similar roadmaps in the account, you may want to append your name or the name of your team or department.

 Here's a snapshot of the Roadmap screen and how it looks right after you create a new roadmap.
 The Roadmap screen is where you work with roadmaps and their views.